Type 2 Diabetes

 Diabetes is a leading cause of death and disability in the Western world.
 It can lead to vascular complications causing heart disease, foot ulcers, limb amputations, erectile dysfunction, kidney failure, and eyesight problems, including blindness.

 On average, a diabetic’s life expectancy is ten years less than that of an average non-diabetic.
-All of this makes diabetes a leading cause of death and disability right across the world.
+All of this makes diabetes a leading cause of death and disability across the world.

 How can being vegan help with type 2 diabetes?